 A lot of everyday interventions support a balanced vaginal ecosystem and low vaginal pH.
 Here’s what experts recommend.

 - Avoid perfumes, dyes, and other synthetic chemicals.
 Scented hygiene products or other items, like underwear washed in laundry detergent with synthetic fragrance, will disrupt the vaginal microbiome.
-Same with any product that is marketed as a way to improve or eliminate vaginal odor.
+Same with any product marketed to improve or eliminate vaginal odor.
 The vagina has a natural odor.
-If you notice a more pungent smell than usual, it can be a sign that the vaginal microbiome is imbalanced and it’s wise to consult a licensed healthcare practitioner.
+If you notice a more pungent smell than usual, it can be a sign that the vaginal microbiome is imbalanced, and it’s wise to consult a licensed healthcare practitioner.